MOSES * EGYPT * SPAETH

 "... the findings are very ingenious and admirable, and quite surprising considering the apparent lack of interest of the Egyptians in this sort of astronomy. - I have visited and photographed the Senmut tomb several times, and I find it quite fascinating.
 Thus I find the paper especially interesting ...".

-- Owen Gingerich, Research Professor of Astronomy and the History of Science, The Harvard-Smithsonian Institution, Astrophysical Observatory, Cambridge Mass.
+- Owen Gingerich, Research Professor in Astronomy and the History of Science, The Harvard-Smithsonian Institution, Astrophysical Observatory, Cambridge Mass.

 "...
-Without any knowledge of astronomy I am nevertheless convinced that from an Egyptological point of view the paper by Mr. Ove von Spaeth contains new and valuable information concerning the date of Senmut's star map. ..."
+Without any knowledge of astronomy I am nevertheless convinced that from Egyptology's point of view the paper by Mr. Ove von Spaeth contains new and valuable information concerning the date of Senmut's star map. ..."

-- Erik Iversen, Dr.Phil.h.c., Egyptology, formerly the University of Copenhagen
+- Erik Iversen, Dr.Phil.h.c., of Egyptology, Professor formerly at the University of Copenhagen

 "... the article on the Senmut ceiling, with so many interesting observations ...".